Park Your Chevy Bolt Outside Until You Get This Recall

 Meanwhile, GM confirmed five battery fires out of the 68,667 vehicles under investigation.
 Certainly not widespread, but you don't mess with fire.

-They also asked owners to park their cars outside until a temporary fix could be installed.
-GM aims to have a permanent solution to this problem in 2021.
+Previously, GM asked 2017-2019 Bolt owners to limit their battery's charging capacity and park their cars outside until a better fix could be installed.

 The recall updates the vehicle's software and limits the battery's charging capacity to 90%.
 The theory being if the battery can't fully charge then it also can't trigger that short-circuit.